 The Mind is like a Lake

-One can see a true reflection of oneself in a clear and clam lake, a sattvic mind (attained through meditation) does the same, one can perceive one's real, true self.
+One can see a true reflection of oneself in a clear and calm lake, a sattvic mind (attained through meditation) does the same, one can perceive one's real, true self.
 A wavy lake ( rajasic mind) will distort the perception, and a muddy lake( tamasic mind) will further blurr the image of the self.

 The Mind Operates like a Drunken Monkey